fintechees/Expert-Advisor-Studio/README.md

 Download link:
 https://www.fintechee.com/assets/fix-api/fintecheefixbridge.7z

-## Campaign(2022)
+## Campaign
-We started a new campaign(2022).
 Everyone can get a free license to use our FIX API trading platform individual version if he/she matches any one of the conditions below.
-The license will expire by the end of 2022.

 A. Our partners' client
 B. Github user